|

 Medium Peels

-Medium peels are more intense than light peels because they exfoliate the skin beyond its outermost layer.
 In addition, medium peels are most often used for more severe cases of aging, acne, discoloration, or sun damage.

-Medium peels will also require a recovery period, and you may notice symptoms like swelling or redness.
 In addition, your provider may even prescribe specific creams to aid the healing process.
-Medium peels aren’t repeated frequently like light peels.
+Medium peels aren’t repeated as often as light peels.

 Process